slexisvn/query_engine/docs/00-orientation/03-map-of-the-codebase.md

 **`src/cli/`** — the REPL from chapter 2 and the CSV and JSON loaders.

-**`src/storage/backend/`** and **`src/runtime/platform.ts`** — the seam that lets the same core run in Node and in a browser. `platform.ts` is 29 lines and is the only file that reads environment variables.
+**`src/storage/backend/`** and **`src/runtime/platform.ts`** — the seam that lets the same core run in Node and in a browser. `platform.ts` centralizes the guarded environment reads used by configuration.
 Chapter 44.

-**`src/utils/`** — five data structures with no dependencies on anything above them: a bitmap, a Bloom filter, a hash function, an LRU cache, and a priority queue.
-When an operator needs one of these it imports from here rather than growing its own, which is why `hash-join.ts` and `hash-aggregate.ts` share a hash table implementation rather than two subtly different ones.
+**`src/utils/`** — small shared data structures, with the type-only storage dependency noted above: a bitmap, a Bloom filter, a hash function, an LRU cache, and a priority queue.
+When an operator needs one of these it imports from here rather than growing its own, while joins and aggregates share their more specialized keyed hash table in [`src/execution/hash-table.ts`](../../src/execution/hash-table.ts).

 ## Finding things